Idaho nuclear research lab looking to downsize workforce

 Officials at an eastern Idaho nuclear research lab say they want to eliminate 99 employees and hope they will take a voluntary separation agreement

-IDAHO FALLS, Idaho (AP) — Officials at an eastern Idaho nuclear research lab say they want to eliminate 99 employees and hope they will take a voluntary separation agreement.
+IDAHO FALLS, Idaho (AP) — Officials at an eastern Idaho nuclear research lab want to eliminate 99 employees and hope they will take a voluntary separation agreement, they said in a notice to employees.

-The Post Register reports Idaho National Laboratory Director Mark Peters said in a notice sent to employees Thursday that the lab is looking to free up “resources for investments in strategic scientific and technical capabilities at the laboratory.”
+The Idaho National Laboratory is looking to free up “resources for investments in strategic scientific and technical capabilities at the laboratory,” Director Mark Peters said in a notice sent to employees Thursday, the Post Register reported .

-Peters says the self-select voluntary separation allows employees to pursue other employment opportunities or retire.
+The move also “allows for a realignment of staff capabilities with (U.S. Department of Energy) mission priorities,” Peters said in the statement.

-Mark Holubar, the lab’s director of human resources and diversity, say the savings will be invested in improvements to the lab’s infrastructure and supporting research and operations.
+The self-select voluntary separation allows employees to pursue other employment opportunities or retire, he said.

 Most Read Nation & World Stories